 There are also a number of nontraditional preschool philosophies:

-- Montessori schools are one of the most popular types of nontraditional preschools.
+- Montessori schoolsare one of the most popular types of nontraditional preschools.
 The philosophy was developed in the early 1900s and endures today.
-A Montessori school places more control in the hands of children and less emphasis on teacher control.
+A Montessori school places more control in the hands of children and less emphasis on the teachers teaching a curriculum.
 Instead, teachers serve as guides who help children through individual activities.
 Montessori preschoolers are placed in a more hands-on environment where they learn at their own pace.
 Children are taught how to use different toys and materials for various projects.
 They can then work on the project until they finish.
 The preschoolers are always expected to clean up after themselves before starting a new activity.
 Montessori teachers can change their curriculum based on each child's individual needs.
 The Montessori educational philosophy is meant to foster independence, leadership skills and self-esteem in children.

 - Waldorf schools are another type of nontraditional preschool.
 The Waldorf philosophy strives to find a balance between creating a predictable routine and creativity.
 Children at a Waldorf preschool participate in a schedule of different activities that include traditional things like reading, but also try activities like gardening.
 Unlike a traditional school, Waldorf preschools reject any notion of grading or tests.
 Additionally, Waldorf schools have no computers or electronics.